 Lessons are delivered via an online platform.
 Students have access to scheduled lessons.
 They are expected to undertake independent study to complete tasks and assessment in accordance with the Work Rate Calendar.

 Student requirements

-Computer, access to email and internet, telephone, USB headset with microphone, exercise book and stationery.
+Computer, access to email and internet, telephone, USB headset with microphone, exercise book, German-English bilingual dictionary and stationery.

 Structure